 The service crew came around regularly to take orders for drinks and meals.
 The menu was limited with all the traditional meat-oriented Bavarian foods.
 By late afternoon, we were a little peckish and ordered an apple strudel to share.
 It was very nice.

 Although it was not like being on one of the luxurious riverboats that we passed, it was a relaxing and enjoyable cruise.
-The boat made three stops along the way but the idea is that you stay on board throughout the whole trip.What about you?
-What do you think?
+The boat made three stops along the way but the idea is that you stay on board throughout the whole trip.Anyone else have feelings about this?